Home

 Penang Goddess Of Mercy or Kuan Yin Teng or Temple - Jalan Mesjid Kapitan Keling.
 Activity in this temple never stop, see more photos.

 In Mainland Butterworth Malaysia, just a ferry away, you will find opulent embellished temples.
 Admire the recent beautiful works of Chinese artisans recently restoring and expanding this once small community temples.
-Community donations have helped expand and restored and have turn it into the pride of Butterworth.
+Community donations have helped expand and restored and have turn it into the pride of Butterworth Place of Worship.

 Kepala Batas Nine Emperor Gods Temple - Kepala Batas Thean Hock Keong - Bajam Ajam